LidiaKovac/JS_GameDev-101/README.md

 The more I work on completing this tutorial the more I see many many applications for the things I am learning, even outside of creating games.
 I am understanding classes better and I think I am going to implement them waaaaay more into my every-day coding.

+### Final Update!

+I completed the basic game.
+It still has a weird bug where sometimes the bricks will not bounce away the ball or the ball clips with the top of the brick.

 Do you have feedback?
 Do not hesitate!
 Coding is all about always learning something new!